 desert in the world, rainforests and hanging glaciers – have created striking landscapes, each inspiring unforgettable adventures.
 Four-wheel drive

-Chile’s natural gifts are spectacular but urban culture vultures have plenty to sink their teeth into.
-Santiago, the country’s cosmopolitan capital, has both the energy of a thriving metropolis and the quaint nostalgia of a colonial town.
-New art galleries, boutiques and restaurants make this exuberant city the perfect base from which to explore.
+Chile’s natural gifts are spectacular but urban culture vultures also have plenty to sink their teeth into.
+Santiago, the country’s cosmopolitan capital, has both the energy of a thriving metropolis and the quaint nostalgia of a colonial town and a thriving scene of art galleries, boutiques and restaurants make this exuberant city the perfect base from which to explore.

 Why we like it